NileshGule/pd-tech-fest-2019/README.md

 ### 2.8 Generate load using `Postman`

-I am using Postman to submit a POST request to the API which generates 1000 messages onto a RabbitMQ queue named `hello`
+I am using [Postman](https://www.getpostman.com/) to submit a POST request to the API which generates 1000 messages onto a RabbitMQ queue named `hello`.
+You can use any other command line tool like CURL to submit a POST request.

 Use the `EXTERNAL-IP -13.67.52.226` with port `8080` to submit a post request to the API. http://13.67.52.226:8080/api/TechTalks/